rtous/edcav/mysql/README.md

 MySQL is a [relational database management system (RDBMS)](https://en.wikipedia.org/wiki/Relational_database#RDBMS), a software that enables users manage [relational databases](https://en.wikipedia.org/wiki/Relational_database#RDBMS) and query them with the [SQL](https://en.wikipedia.org/wiki/SQL) language.
 A relational database is organized into relations (tables), tuples (rows) and attributes (columns).

 ## 2. Environment settings

-In order to be able to perform the different tasks you should:
+In order to work with the lab's PCs (the default option) you should:

 - Boot the PC with the Linux image (preferable) or Windows
 - Log in with the user/password that you use for Atenea (or, in case it does not work, with (invitado, invitado) on Linux or (A2S105-??\invitado, without password) on Windows)

+If you prefer to work with your laptop let's take a look to ANNEX 1.

+## 3. Connecting to a MySQL server

-## 3. Accessing the EDCAV’s MySQL server
+## 3.1	Accessing the EDCAV's MySQL server (from the lab's PCs)

-At edcav.upc.es we have installed an MySQL Community Server that we will use in this lab session.
+At edcav.upc.es we have installed an MySQL Community Server that you can use in this lab session.
 In order to interact with the server execute the MySQL Workbench application: (Linux) Click the launcher (top-left corner of the screen) and select ‘workbench’.
 (Windows) Start menu, MySQL folder.

 Click the "New Connection" option and specify the connection parameters.
 We have created 15 databases named edcav1, edcav2, etc. and 15 users named edcav1, edcav2, etc. with privileges over the respective DBs and password ‘edcav’ for all of them.
 Ask to the professor wich DB you should use.
 Then specify the proper parameters, e.g.:

 ![alt text](mysqlworkbench.png "MySQL Workbench")

-(NOTE: the MySQL Community Server at edcav.upc.es only can be accessed from UPC IP addresses.
-In case you want to work from your own computer the ANNEX 1 describes some alternatives.)

-### 3.1.
-How to change your password
+#### How to change your password

 Within a query window of the MySQL Workbench (the one that appears after connecting to the server) type the following (replace the X for your DB number) and press the execute icon:

 	SET PASSWORD FOR 'edcavX' = PASSWORD ('mypassword');

+## 3.2	If the EDCAV's MySQL server is not working (from the lab's PCs)

+In case that you cannot access the EDCAV’s server you may connect to a MySQL server running on localhost: DB: edcav, user: edcav and password: edcav.

+## 3.3	Accessing a local MySQL server (from your laptop)

+If you are working with your laptop you must follow instructions in ANNEX 1 to connect to a MySQL server.

 ## 4. Selecting the database to work with